oraclekid12/rulebook2024/content.md

 ## **1. UNLOCK PHASE**

-At the beginning of your unlock phase, you must unlock all of your cards.
+At the beginning of your unlock phase, you must unlock all of your cards.\
+\
 Any cards or effects that require or allow you to do something during your unlock phase take effect after you have unlocked your cards.
-You may choose the order in which these effects take place.
+You may choose the order in which these effects take place.\
+\
 Along with effects generated by cards, there are other effects that are resolved during the unlock phase:

-- If you have the **Edge**, you may gain 1 pool from the blood bank.\
+- If you have the **Edge**, you may gain 1 pool from the blood bank.
-- If a **card you control is contested**, you may decide to continue the contest.\
+- If a **card you control is contested**, you may decide to continue the contest or yield.
-- If a **title of a vampire you control is contested**, you may decide to continue the contest.
+- If a **title of a vampire you control is contested**, you may decide to continue the contest or yield.

-> **ADVANCED RULES**\
-> \
-> **Contested Cards**\
-> \
-> Some of the cards in the game represent unique resources, such as
-> specific locations, equipment, or people.
-These cards will be
-> identified as "unique" in their card text.
-In addition, all crypt
-> cards represent unique minions.
-If more than one unique card with the
-> same name is brought into play, that means control of the card is
-> being contested.
-For the duration of the contest, all of the
-> contested cards are turned face down and are out of play.
-If another
-> unique card with the same name is brought into play, it is
-> immediately contested and turned face down as well.\
+> If all other cards contesting your unique card have been yielded, then the card is unlocked and turned face up, ending the contest.

-> \
+> **REMINDER**\
-> The cost to contest a card is 1 pool, which you pay during each of
+> **Contesting a card**: The cost is 1 pool.
-> your unlock phases.
-Instead of paying the cost to contest the card,
-> you may choose to yield the card.
 A yielded card is burned.
-Any cards
-> or counters stacked on the yielded card are also burned.
-If all other
+Any cards or counters stacked on the yielded card are also burned.\
-> cards contesting your unique card are yielded, then the card is
-> unlocked and turned face up during your next unlock phase, ending the
-> contest.\
+> **Contesting a title**: The cost is 1 blood.
+The vampire losing the contest will have no title and loses the benefits of the title for the remainder of the game.\
 > \
-> **Contested Titles**\
-> \
-> Some titles are unique.
-For example, there can be only one prince or
-> baron of a particular city (see [**Vampiric Sects**](https://www.vekn.net/rulebook/6-vampire-sects)).
-> If more than one vampire in play claims the same unique title, then the
-> title is contested.
-While the title is being contested, the vampires
-> involved in the contest are treated as if they have no title, but
-> they remain controlled and may act and block as normal.\
-> \
-> The **cost to contest a title is 1 blood**, which is paid by the vampire
-> during each of their unlock phases.
-Instead of paying the cost to
-> contest the title, the vampire may choose to yield the title (or may
-> be forced to yield, if they have no blood to pay).
-Only ready
-> vampires can contest titles.
-Vampires in torpor must yield during the
+> Only ready vampires can contest titles.
+Vampires in torpor must yield.
-> unlock phase.\
-> \
-> If all other vampires contesting a title with your vampire have
-> yielded the contest, then your vampire acquires the title during your
-> next unlock phase, ending the contest.\
-> \
-> The vampire yielding the title will now have no title and loses the
-> benefits of the title for the remainder of the game.
->

 > **ADVANCED RULES**\
-> \
 > Some cards have a burn option icon.\
 > \
-> This icon means that a Methuselah who does not control a minion who
-> meets the requirements of this card or is not a legal target, may discard it during ANY
+> This icon means that a Methuselah who does not control a minion who meets the requirements of this card or is not a legal target, may discard it during ANY
 > Methuselah's unlock phase and replace it.\
 > \
-> Each Methuselah is limited to one such discard each unlock phase.\
+> Each Methuselah is limited to one such discard each unlock phase.
+They may use it during other Methuselah's unlock phases.

 ## **2. MASTER PHASE**